Do you want to learn how to start a blog?

 – My advice?

 Keep it simple and cheap.
-Sign up with shared hosting.
+Sign up for shared web hosting.

-What’s the Most Cost-Effective – Officially Recommended by WordPress.org – with a customer satisfaction rating at 98% – Hosting for WordPress?
+What’s the Most Cost-Effective – Officially Recommended by WordPress.org – with a customer satisfaction rating at 98% – WordPress Blog Hosting for the money?

-They’re one of the top recommended WordPress providers by WordPress.org – and, one that I’ve been using for about 4 years now – and highly recommend.
+They’re one of the top recommended WordPress providers by WordPress.org – and one that I’ve been using for 5+ years now – and I highly recommend them.

 SiteGround Hosting includes: